Mubelotix/stotra/README.md

 - Added portfolio value on dashboard
 - Added a `Dockerfile` and `docker-compose.yml` for easier deployment
 - Enlarged the hitbox of search results
-- Add rank in dashboard
+- Added rank in dashboard
+- Fixed a bug where the chart mismatched the stock
+- Adapted the rate-limit for use with a proxy

 <div align="center">
   <a href="https://github.com/github_username/repo_name">